Bigfoot: Folklore and early records

 Many of the indigenous cultures across the North American continent include tales of mysterious hair-covered creatures living in forests, and according to anthropologist David Daegling, these legends existed long before contemporary reports of the creature described as Bigfoot.
 These stories differed in their details regionally and between families in the same community and are particularly prevalent in the Pacific Northwest.

+Dr. John A. McClelland, retired professor of anthropology at the University of Arizona states, "Legends of wild humanoid creatures are as old as human history and span the globe.
+Names and other details vary, but common traits of these undocumented animals are bipedalism, gigantic size, hair-covered bodies, and a potential to cause harm.
+A Native American tradition in the Pacific Northwest tells of a giant hair-covered ogre named Tsonoqua who steals children and food.
+This is likely the origin of the Sasquatch or Bigfoot legend".